 Croatia has become the last European country to retire the MiG-21.
 Last year, Romania replaced Soviet aircraft with American F-16s.

 The MiG-21 will be replaced by French Dassault Rafale fighters.
 Croatia has already received 7 of the 12 aircraft ordered from France.
-Croatian pilots are currently undergoing training on the advanced Western fighter.
+Croatian pilots are currently training on the advanced Western fighter.

 Read also on the topic: